omni-us/reconplogger/README.rst

   - Loading logging configuration from any of: config file, environment variable, or default.
   - Replacing the handlers of an existing Logger object.
+  - Function to add a file handler to a logger.

 How to use